Advanced Econometrics III

 Teacher(s)Peter Boswijk, Siem Jan Koopman

 Several major advances in time-series econometrics and likelihood-based inference have occurred in the past years.
 These advances have provided a major breakthrough in the modeling of time series using advanced up-to-date econometric methodologies.
-The first part of the course aims to provide a thorough understanding of linear time series models, including frequency domain analysis, multivariate models and co-integration.
+The first part of the course aims to provide a thorough understanding of linear time series models, including frequency domain analysis, multivariate models and co-integration; it also covers GARCH models.
 The second part focusses on state space models and the Kalman filter, discussing signal extraction, maximum likelihood estimation and dynamic factor models.
-The course will also discuss ARCH and score-driven volatility models.
 Various empirical illustrations in economics and finance will be discussed.

 - Durbin, J. and Koopman, S.J.
 (2012).
 Time Series Analysis by State Space Methods, Second Edition, Oxford University Press